SICP Section 1.3 : Thoughts and Concepts

 An interesting concept involves using lambda function as operators, if the value of an expression is a function, then it can be used as an operator!
 This pattern allows using functions the same way numbers and strings are used.
 A derived usage can be found in JavaScript, which allows invoking function expressions using the function invocation operator ().

-A lot of programmers are familiar with callbacks (which pass functions into functions).
-However callbacks might mask the full untapped potential of functional programming.
-A callback can be passed a function as a value – it doesn’t necessarily have to be a number / string all the time.
-The other issue with callbacks is that they do not return values and thus limit function composition.
+Many programmers are familiar with callbacks (which pass functions into functions).
+However, callbacks might mask the full untapped potential of functional programming.
+A callback can be passed a function as a value—it doesn’t necessarily have to be a number or string all the time.
+The other issue with callbacks is that they do not return values, thus limiting function composition.

 There are no limits to using functions as values (provided there is language support).
 Alhamdulillaah I got my eye-opening experience after solving exercise 1.45.
 The main points are